VanIseghemThomas/OpenCortex/README.md

 - Detecting preset switches and which one is loaded.
 - Calibrating / testing the touchscreen
 - Building a Discord server (lots of dev work is now done here)
-- Captures are currently unsolved now solved.
+- Captures are now solved.
 They can be decrypted using the [OpenCortex decryptor](https://vaniseghemthomas.github.io/OpenCortex/File-decryption/webapp/).

 ## Opening a shell and gaining root access